Asabeneh/30-Days-Of-React/06_Day_Map_List_Keys/06_map_list_keys.md

 ReactDOM.render(<App />, rootElement)
 ```

 If you check the browser, you will see the numbers are attached together in one line.
-To avoid this, we modify the array and change the array elements to JSX element.
-See the example below, the array has been modified to a list JSX elements.
+To avoid this, we modify the array and change the array elements to a JSX element.
+See the example below, the array has been modified to a list of JSX elements.

 ### Mapping array of numbers